Aveer had spent the last two days pretending Aarav didn't exist.

 "And that's me.
 Always next to each other, even if we're far apart."

-Back then, I thought forever actually meant forever.
+Back then, forever actually meant forever.

 And Aveer, without missing a beat, would puff his chest and shout, "Then I'll marry Aarav!"

-We didn't know what it was back then , love, friendship, or something nameless that existed between both.
+They didn't know what it was back then -

 That mornings felt incomplete without seeing each other first.